Safety Beyond the Site: Mental Health in the Construction Industry

 I bring over 35 years of experience in the construction industry in both field and office positions to Acuity including carpentry, welding, project management, contract negotiation, and much more.
 Also, I founded my own commercial general contracting firm specializing in building grocery stores.
 Over the years I’ve worked closely with architects, civil engineers, and developers.
 I’ve found it instrumental to build solid relationships with all involved in the construction project, including insurance companies.
 This is why I am here, I want to help you the contractor better understand insurance and help Acuity to offer products and services that meet your unique needs.
 I feel a close connection to construction and with my background I feel that I can make sure contractors have a better insurance experience.

-Over the last several years, safety has become a focus for many contractors.
-This includes obvious job site hazards, such as unprotected falls, struck-by objects, caught in-between, and electrical shocks, but it also includes unseen mental health issues, such as anxiety, depression, and suicidal thoughts, which can be just as hazardous to worker safety.
+Over the last several years, safety has become a focus for many contractors, including obvious job-site hazards like unprotected falls, struck-by objects, caught in-between, and electrical shocks.
+However, unseen mental health issues like anxiety, depression, and suicidal thoughts can be just as hazardous to worker safety.

-According to the Centers for Disease Control, the suicide rate in construction, 53.2 suicides per 100,000 workers, is the highest of all industries.
-It is almost four times the national average of 17.3 per 100,000 and five times all other construction fatalities combined at 10.1 per 100,000.
+According to the Centers for Disease Control, a record number of people in the United States died of suicide in 2022.
+The construction industry has the second-highest suicide rate in the country, with 53.3 suicides per 100,000 workers—almost four times the national average of 14.3 per 100,000 and five times all other construction fatalities combined at 9.6 per 100,000.

-There are several on-the-job events that may cause stress, anxiety, and depression in contractors.
-These stressors can include:
+There are several job-related causes of stress, anxiety, and depression in contractors.

 • Heavy workloads